cphiep96/agency/memory-bank/progress.md

 ## Current Status

 ### Development Phase
 The theme is currently in the development phase.
-The core structure and templates are implemented, but there may be incomplete features and optimizations pending.
+The core structure and templates are implemented with improved admin configuration features for the services section.
+Additional admin configuration options for other sections are planned.

 ### Git Status
 - Several modified files indicating active development
 - New page templates have been added but not yet committed
 - The repository is behind the origin by 2 commits
+- Front-page.php and functions.php updated with service widget configuration

 ### Known Issues
 1. Responsive design may need further refinement